 Recognition of prior learning (RPL)

-For those currently working in a management and leadership position, with over 5 years business management experience, ask our friendly course consultants about our Recognition of Prior Learning (RPL) solution eligibility.
+For those currently working in a management and leadership position, with over 5 years business management experience, ask our friendly course consultants about our Recognition of Prior Learning (RPL) eligibility.
 Our expert trainer will develop a tailored training plan for you based on your existing role and experience.

 Will previous study and experience count?